Create and manage scorecards

 5. Open-ended

-3. In AI source, help people answer the question by choosing a smart tracker to help find parts in a call where a question's concept was mentioned.
+3. Use smart trackers to locate the relevant parts of the call: Choose a smart tracker that helps find parts in the call where the question's concept was mentioned.
 Learn more about smart trackers

-5. The Overall score question is a range question from 1 to 5 that gives your team a tool for comparing and analyzing scorecard results.
-You can have the question manually answered by the scorer or have it calculated automatically based on the values of weighted scorecard questions.
+4. Overall score question: This is a range question from 1 to 5 that gives your team a tool for comparing and analyzing scorecard results.
+You can have it manually answered by the scorer or calculated according to the sum of weighted answers.
 For more, see overall score options.

-6. Click Save to save the scorecard and then click Publish to make it available for scoring.
+5. Click Save to save the scorecard; click Publish to make it available for scoring.

 Note: